Ipagaxi/LiMoxAPI/README.md

 ### Setup YetAnalytics (optional)
 It is recommended to use the YetAnalytics LRS that you can findy preconfigured under releases.
 You need a JavaJDK to the LRS.

-1. Download the under releases provided YetAnalytics.zip.
+1. Download YetAnalytics.zip under [releases](https://github.com/Ipagaxi/LiMoxAPI/releases/tag/app-v0.0.0).

 2. Unzip YetAnalytics to a location of your choice